 Soil testing is essential in agriculture.
 It can provide you with the information you need to make the right decisions about fertilization, irrigation and overall soil management.
 And that’s where we come in.
 Our soil testing equipment provides you with the insights you need to maintain optimal field conditions.
 Whether you’re analyzing mineral content, pH levels or other factors, our equipment gives you the information you need to make informed decisions.

 We know how much quality soil matters for construction projects like roads, embankments, foundations and more.
-That's why our soil test equipment allows you to assess vital characteristics like moisture, shear strength and temperature.
-These are crucial for your project's strength and stability.
+That’s why our soil test equipment allows you to assess vital characteristics like moisture, shear strength and temperature.
+These are crucial for your project’s strength and stability.
 With our soil testing tools, you can count on receiving fast and accurate results.
+Our range includes California Bearing Ratio (CBR) equipment, apparatus for California Bearing Ratio (CBR), and unconfined compression tests, which are essential for evaluating soil strength in geotechnical testing and for meeting industry standards such as ASTM, AASHTO, and ISO.

-At Certified MTP, we know the importance of the soil tests you do.
+At Certified MTP, we know the importance of the soil test tools you do.
 We deliver soil test tools that can take the job.
 Our soil test equipment is as accurate as it is tough.
 Whether you need field-ready products or soil testing lab equipment, we have the tools you need.

 Our customer service is top-notch.
 We know your concerns and partner with you to find the products that meet your needs.
 Whether you’re running one test or dozens, you can count on Certified MTP to give you guidance you can trust.